jimthompson5802/onnx_sandbox/README.md

 |munge|Code to create training and test data sets|
 |setup|Software configuration for this project|
 |testbed|Prototype programs for various functions used in this project.|

+Note: All programs assume CWD is project root directory.